-- Unzip all files from downloaded.zip file ("Download Firmware" on the previous page) onto removable media or USB. - 2.
-Plug the removable media or USB into a powered-up OCS controller. - 3.
-Press and hold the SYSTEM key until the SYSTEM RECOVERY SCREEN appears. - 4.
-Select "System Upgrade SD or USB" option then press YES for upgrade system from SD or USB. - 5.
-After validating the package firmware upgrade will starts. - 6.
-When Operation Completed appears, Power-cycle the OCS controller and wait for it to boot up. - 7.
-Press SYSTEM key, select Diagnostics then select versions and press the Enter button - 8.
-Check firmware version. - 9.
-If any of the version numbers are incorrect, verify the correct files were copied to the removable media device and repeat the steps above
+- 1. Unzip all files from downloaded .zip file ("Download Firmware" on the previous page) onto removable media. - 2.
+Plug the removable media into a powered-up OCS controller. - 3.
+Press and hold the SYSTEM key until the Boot Installer Screen appears. - 4.
+Press the Install Bootloader button and then press Yes.
+NOTE: DO NOT press the "Install Firmware" option.
+This has the potential to create a scenario where the unit will not boot up.
+If this is pressed by mistake, contact Tech Support for the recovery procedure. - 5.
+When Operation Completed appears, press OK. - 6.
+Power-cycle the OCS controller and wait for it to boot up. - 7.
+Press SYSTEM key, select View Status and press the Enter button. - 8.
+Scroll down to see the version numbers. - 9.
+If any of the version numbers are incorrect, verify the correct files were copied to the removable media device and repeat the steps above.